Bobotie

 Method:

 Meanwhile fry onions in oil until they soft and starting to colour, 10 minutes.
-Add cloves, garlic, salt, curry powder, 2 of the bay leaves and turmeric and simmer for 5 minutes adding 2 Tbsp water if necessary to prevent the onions from sticking.
+Add cloves, garlic, salt, curry powder, 2 of the bay leaves and turmeric and simmer for 5 minutes adding 2 tablespoons water if necessary to prevent the onions from sticking.

 In a seperate bowl combine the minced meat with the onion mixture, eggs, lemon juice and sugar.
 Squeeze the water from the bread and mix until well blended.